geoffreylitt/convivial-paper/paper.md

 # Related work

+## Malleable software

 In the broadest sense, Wildcard is inspired by systems aiming to make software into a dynamic medium where end users frequently create and modify software to meet their own needs, rather than only consuming applications built by programmers.
-These systems include Smalltalk [@kay1977], Hypercard [@hypercard2019], Boxer [@disessa1986], Webstrates [@klokmose2015], and Dynamicland [@victor].
-(The project's name Wildcard comes from the internal pre-release name for Hypercard, which doubly inspired our work by promoting both software modification by end users and the ideas behind the Web.)
+These systems include Smalltalk [@kay1977], Hypercard [@hypercard2019] , Boxer [@disessa1986], Webstrates [@klokmose2015], and Dynamicland [@victor]. ^[The project's name Wildcard comes from the internal pre-release name for Hypercard, which doubly inspired our work by promoting both software modification by end users and the ideas behind the Web.]

 While similar in high-level goals, Wildcard employs a different solution strategy from these projects: whereas they generally require building new software from scratch for that environment, Wildcard instead aims to maximize the malleability of already existing software.
-This approach has the pragmatic benefit of immediately being useful in a much broader context, although it also requires working within rigid constraints.
-We also see Wildcard growing beyond its current bounds and becoming more similar in the future to these other systems.
-With substantial future work, Wildcard could grow from merely being a platform for tweaking existing software into a platform for building new software from scratch, designed from the ground up for end user tweakability.
+This approach has the pragmatic benefit of being immediately useful in more situations, although it also requires working within more rigid constraints.

+With substantial future work, Wildcard could become more similar to these other projects, growing from a platform for tweaking existing software into a platform for building new software from scratch.
+This would likely end up resembling existing tools for building spreadsheet-driven applications (discussed more below), but with an extra focus on customizability by end users of the software.
-More narrowly, Wildcard builds on three areas of existing work: web augmentation, spreadsheet-based app development, and web scraping.
-Our contribution in this work is to combine these areas in a new way: extracting structured data from a website and directly exposing it to the user as a live data table, with the end goal of modifying an existing application.
-We think this combination builds on valuable ideas and learnings from each of the areas, while also overcoming some of the downsides of each.

 ## Web customization